rvnminers-A-and-N/docker-meowcoin/README.md

     $ meowcoin-cli stop

-Then, wait a few moments and run the following:
+Then, wait a few moments and run the following to exit the docker container:

     exit

-This will allow you to leave the docker container.

 Then, to stop and remove the docker container: